 STEP 1.
-Do you have a ForeFlight Pro USA or ForeFlight Pro Canada subscription?
+Do you have a ForeFlight Pro Plus or Performance Plus subscription?

-To see if you do, open ForeFlight and go to MORE > ACCOUNTS and see if you have "Pro USA" or Pro Canada" listed on the SUBSCRIPTION line.
+To see if you do, open ForeFlight and go to MORE > ACCOUNTS and check your subscription type.

 No: Stop here.
-You will need to upgrade to a Pro level plan to be able to enjoy the geo-referencing capability within ForeFlight.
+You will need to upgrade your subscription to be able to enjoy the geo-referencing capability within ForeFlight.
 To upgrade, please use this page:

 Yes: Continue to step 2.